rschristopher/rschristopher.github.io/src/saving/appendix/airgapped-computer.md

 ## Software

-A minimal Debian install is recommended, the bare minimum needed for Electrum.
+A minimal Debian install is recommended, the bare minimum needed for the following:

 * Electrum
+* Sparrow
-* iancoleman.io
+* iancoleman.io/bip39/
 * BIP-39 Seed Words
-* custom scripts
+* python and supporting scripts